-Luckily the issue has gained steam in the province, with a steady stream of op-eds, panel discussions and debate in the legislature.
-In Saturday’s Guardian, columnist Alan Holman very clearly laid out the options islanders have when it comes to electoral reform.
-One of the problems with this debate, however, is that it often degenerates very quickly to a question of proportional representation (PR) versus the status quo.
+Luckily the issue has gained steam in the province, with a steady stream of op-eds, panel discussions (more on that later) and debate in the legislature.
+In Saturday’s Guardian, Alan Holman very clearly laid out the options Islanders have when it comes to electoral reform.
+One of the problems with the debate, however, is that it often gets framed as a question of proportional representation (P.R.) versus the status quo.

-Holman was right to argue that there are many ways to elect politicians.
-The system we use affects the quality and makeup of the legislatures we’ll see for years to come.
-But what he said next was something that has been on my mind for some time:
+Holman was right to point out there are many ways to elect politicians, and whatever system we use greatly affects the quality and makeup of our legislature.
+There are a number of advantages associated with P.R., but what he said next was prescient — and something that has been on my mind for some time:

 “While many Islanders feel there’s a need for change they should keep in mind a couple of old adages; perfection is often the enemy of progress, and incremental change is usually the most successful.”

 There is a real opportunity and appetite for reform in the province.
-Just 10 years ago, P.R. was rejected soundly by islanders.
-If we fail to truly consider real alternatives like ranked ballots, Prince Edward Island may miss out on this window to adopt a more progressive system.
+Just 10 years ago, P.R. was soundly rejected by islanders for a variety of reasons.
+If we fail to truly consider real, meaningful and straightforward alternatives like ranked ballots (often called preferential voting), Prince Edward Island may miss out on this window to adopt a more progressive voting system.